-Run the server using npx with your token:
+Run the MCP server directly using npx:

 npx @mastergo/magic-mcp --token=YOUR_TOKEN [--url=API_URL] [--rule=RULE_NAME] [--debug]